-Appropriate weighting is easily undertaken.\footnote { We take a transparent approach because we have seen no formal proofs of the more elaborate proposed remedies for random forests, gradients boosting, or nonparametric classifiers more generally, when used for forecasting. } For example, whether or not there is an extreme heat wave is the endogenous (response) variable in Figure~\ref{fig:Designs_Phoenix}.
-Suppose $P(heat)$ is the probability of an extreme heat wave in the target population. $P^\ast(heat)$ is the probability of an extreme heat wave in the curated data on hand.
-The two probabilities are different because of the manner in which the data collected and organized.
+A simple form of appropriate weighting is easily undertaken.
+For example, whether or not there is an extreme heat wave can be the endogenous (response) variable as shown in Figure~\ref{fig:designphoenix}.
+Suppose $P(heat)$ is the probability of an extreme heat wave in the target population, and $P^\ast(heat)$ is the probability of an extreme heat wave in the curated data on hand.
+The two probabilities are different because of the manner in which the data were collected and organized.
 There is a pair of remedial weights (Manski and Lerman, 1977; Manski and McFadden, 1981).
 For each grid cell $i$ that experienced an extreme heat wave, $weight_{heat,i} = \frac{P(heat_i=1)}{P^\ast (heat _i = 1)}$.
 For each grid cell $i$ that did not experience an extreme heat wave, $weight_{noheat,i} = \frac{P(heat_i=0)}{P^\ast (heat _i = 0)}$.
 These weights can be incorporated easily within a weighting option commonly available in machine learning software.\footnote { As before, a heat wave is coded equal to ``1.''
 The absence of a heat wave is coded equal to ``0.'' }

 There are several difficulties with such solutions.
-First, in many applications it is not apparent what the proper population is or even should be.
+To begin, in many applications it is not apparent what the proper population is or even should be.
 An earlier example was whether the population for studying a rare extreme heat wave should be daily ARIS data for the most recent 5 years, daily AIRS data for the most recent year, or daily AIRS data for the most recent month.
-The choice can depend heavily how heat wave forecasting will be undertaken in practice.
-If essential responses to extreme heat waves are determined month to month, monthly data might be preferred.
-But then, a trained forecasting algorithm for each month would be needed, perhaps updated year to year.
-The work load could be reduced if forecasters were prepared to bet that rare extreme head waves only occur in the summer months.
-The forecasters would then be backing into the kinds of designs we used in the PNW and greater Phoenix area.

-Second, for rare discrete events, the proper weighting proposals often recommended resurrect the very problem that the oversampling of rare events tried to remedy; it is not clear that the proposed remedies anticipated forecasting very rare events.
-The oversampled rare events are made empirically rare once again and preferred machine learning software may not run at all, or may run but give consequential warming messages.
+In addition, for rare discrete events, the weighting proposals typically recommended can restore the very problem that the initial oversampling of rare events tried to remedy.
+Their compensatory down-weighting makes the formerly rare events rare once again.
+Preferred machine learning software may not run at all, or may run with unsettling warning messages.
 For example, the fitted probabilities may fall outside of the 0 to 1 range.